 A noteworthy art movement beginning at the dawn of the 20th century was known as “Cubism”.
 With cubism the art does not necessarily try to make a 2-dimensional canvas look 3D, but it does attempt to depict a subject from multiple viewpoints.
 In cubism the elements of a subject are broken up and are then reassembled in an abstract form. (*The following examples of cubism are declared public domain by virtue of their old age – which here exceeds 75 years).

 The stark designs put on ships beginning with WWI are known as “dazzle camouflage” and have roots or kindred elements with cubist art.
 The purpose of dazzle camouflage was not to conceal a ship, but to foil an enemy’s attempts to accurately calculate its range, heading or speed using optical observations.
 The original “dazzle” as credited to British artist Norman Wilkinson was very blunt, to serve a purpose.
-Later the term would be applied to every type of concealing paint job on put a ship, whether that resembled cubism or not.
+Later the term would be applied to every type of concealing paint job put on a ship, whether that resembled cubism or not.

 Below the dazzle pattern helps foil a potential torpedo’s firing solution by misdirection of the ship’s actual heading.